-In Key Stage One and Key Stage Two, each class explores a theme every term which links subjects together through meaningful contexts and develops skills progressively.
+In Key Stage One and Key Stage Two our curriculum is currently under review and will be ready for implentation in September 2018.
+At present each class explores a theme every term which links subjects together through meaningful contexts and develops skills progressively.
 The themes provide a variety of experiences for pupils to acquire, develop and apply a range of knowledge, skills and understanding from across the curriculum.
 These themes also meet and often exceed the requirements of the New National Curriculum.
 The themes explored by each year group can be found by clicking here.
 Subjects such as French, Religious Education, Personal, Social, Health Education and Computing may not show on the termly themes but are rigorously planned for and linked into the main themes where possible to ensure that pupils learning is ‘linked’ and relevant.

-Detailed long term plans have been created for each subject.
+Detailed long term plans, which are also under review, have been created for each subject.
 These long term plans are used by teachers to develop both medium term (termly) and short term (weekly) plans.
 These plans are very detailed and are constantly adapted following formative and summative assessments that are regularly carried out by staff.

 The teaching of phonics begins in the Early Years Foundation Stage and is guided by ‘Letters and Sounds’.
 Pupils are gradually introduced to initial sounds through modelling, repetition and playing games involving the sounds that are being focused upon.
 Carefully planned activities are set up to consolidate phonic learning.
 Once children reach Year One phonics is taught in phases with the pupils being split into smaller groups to ensure each child’s needs are met.
 Pupils across Year One and Two participate in a twenty minute phonics session each day, which allows for rigorous coverage of Phase Three to Phase Six phonics.
 Pupils in Year Three who would benefit from this phased approach continue to participate in daily sessions.
 At the end of Year One each child’s phonic knowledge is tested in a phonics screening test carried out on a one to one basis with the class teacher.